-Despite of non elegant touch of browser at first look, the logo resembles more like Indian identity.
+Despite a non elegant touch of the browser at first look, the logo resembles more like Indian identity.

-Since India is a multi language & multi culture country where multi flavours are always been in demand, EPIC has the ability of having multiple languages to work on.
-It allows you to tap in 11 language using one of its widgets.
-To give Epic browsers multi functional and much more usable for users, without much hurdle, it comes with multiple pre-installed widgets which allows users to have access various services just by few clicks.
+Since India is a multi language & multi-culture country where multi flavours are always been in demand, EPIC has the ability of having multiple languages to work on.
+It allows you to tap into 11 language using one of its widgets.
+To give Epic browsers multi functional and much more usable for users, without much hurdle, it comes with multiple pre-installed widgets which allow users to access various services just by few clicks.

 Since viruses are quite a hassle, Epic browser allows you to scan your PC using ESET’s online antivirus scanner.
 From the features of the browser it is evident that the developers wanted to enable users to access web services like twitter, Facebook and also do part of their computing such as anti virus scanning, take notes etc. from within the browser itself.
 Since the browser uses Mozilla’s engine users have access to the huge plugin database of Firefox.